password123456/telegram-bot-api-example/bot_authorize/README.md

-# function
+# BOT ACL Function
-- a wrapper code that allows the bot to respond only in the allowed chat room lists
+- bot_authorize.py: a wrapper code that allows the bot to respond only in the allowed chat room lists